 - Arrive at least 30 minutes prior to the start of show.
-(Allow more time if necessary to sign Challenge Certificates and at some shows Stewarding Sheets or Judges Books). - Advise Show Officials of your arrival. - Ask to meet your Steward and remember their name.
+Allow more time if necessary to sign required paperwork. (e.g. Stewarding Sheets or Judges Books). - Advise Show Officials of your arrival. - Ask to meet your Steward and remember their name.